elizabethsiegle/biebergpt-streamlit/README.md

 We welcome contributions to BieberGPT!
 If you have any enhancements, feel free to open an issue or submit a pull request on GitHub.

 ## Credits
 BieberGPT is an AI hack for Outside LLMs 2023.
-Special thanks to developers Boyd Lever and Elizabeth Siegle, and to LangChain, Streamlit, YouTube, Jambase, and SendGrid for their APIs.
+Special thanks to LangChain, Streamlit, YouTube, JamBase, and SendGrid for their APIs.

 Enjoy the music with BieberGPT! 🎶🎤